Dot gov

 DHS recommends everyone ages 2 years and older, regardless of vaccination status, should wear a well-fitting mask in the following situations and settings:

-• In all indoor settings in areas with a high COVID-19 Community Level
+- In all indoor settings in areas with a high COVID-19 Community Level

-• In health care settings, including school nurses’ offices, regardless of the current COVID-19 Community Level
+- In health care settings, including school nurses’ offices, regardless of the current COVID-19 Community Level

-• For 10 days after a known or suspected exposure to COVID-19
+- For 10 days after a known or suspected exposure to COVID-19

-• For at least 10 days after developing symptoms or testing positive for COVID-19.
+- For at least 10 days after developing symptoms or testing positive for COVID-19.
 People can use a test-based strategy to potentially shorten the duration of mask use.

-Children and staff that are immunocompromised or at high risk for severe illness are encouraged to talk to a doctor about the need to wear a well-fitting mask or respirator at school.
+Children and staff who are immunocompromised or at high risk for severe illness are encouraged to talk to a doctor about the need to wear a well-fitting mask or respirator at school.
 Schools with students at risk for getting very sick with COVID-19 must make reasonable modifications when necessary to ensure that all students, including those with disabilities, are able to access in-person learning.
 Schools might need to require masking in settings such as classrooms or during activities to protect students with immunocompromising conditions or other conditions that increase their risk for getting very sick with COVID-19 in accordance with applicable federal, state, or local laws and policies.

 Students with immunocompromising conditions or other conditions or disabilities that increase risk for getting very sick with COVID-19 should not be placed into separate classrooms or otherwise segregated from other students.
 For more information and support, visit the U.S. Department of Education’s Disability Rights webpage.